TLC: Tables, Ladders & Chairs (2020): Preliminary matches

 The actual pay-per-view opened with Drew McIntyre defending the WWE Championship against AJ Styles (accompanied by his bodyguard, Omos) in a Tables, Ladders, and Chairs match.
 Both McIntyre and Styles took advantage of the stipulation and used the trio of weapons in attacking each other.
 In the closing moments, as McIntyre ascended the ladder, The Miz and John Morrison came out and prevented McIntyre from winning.
 The Miz then performed a Powerbomb on McIntyre through a table while John Morrison handed the referee Miz's Money in the Bank contract, converting the match into a triple threat Tables, Ladders, and Chairs match.
 As Miz attempted to climb the ladder to retrieve the title, Omos pulled him off the ladder and put him through a table.
 Morrison then attacked Omos with a chair, however, the unfazed Omos went after Morrison, who retreated backstage.
 After a battle atop the ladders, McIntyre performed a Claymore Kick on Miz and ascended the ladder to unhook the title and retain.

 Next, Sasha Banks defended the SmackDown Women's Championship against Carmella (accompanied by her sommelier, Reginald Thomas).
 During the match, Banks paid homage to Eddie Guerrero by performing the Three Amigos and Frog Splash on Carmella for a nearfall.
 Banks applied the Bank Statement on Carmella only for Reginald to pull her out of the ring.
 Carmella performed two Superkicks on Banks for a nearfall.
 In the climax, Banks applied the Bank Statement on Carmella, forcing her to tap to retain the title.

 After that, The New Day (Kofi Kingston and Xavier Woods) defended the Raw Tag Team Championship against The Hurt Business' Cedric Alexander and Shelton Benjamin (accompanied by MVP).
-In the closing moments, as Benjamin was preparing his next move on Kingston, Alexander blind tagged himself in to Benjamin's surprise and then performed the Lumbar Check on Kingston to win the title.
+In the closing moments, as Benjamin was preparing his next move on Kingston, Alexander blind tagged himself in to Benjamin's surprise and then performed the Lumbar Check on Kingston to win the titles.
 Despite Alexander's questionable actions, Benjamin was still pleased with the result.
 After the match, United States Champion Bobby Lashley came out and celebrated with his Hurt Business stablemates, with the stable now holding two-thirds of the men's titles on Raw, excluding the open-branded 24/7 Championship.